Get to Know our Hypnotherapy Training Instructors

 "Our classes are rich, fun and filled with teachings that each student can use in the time between classes to play with, practice and hone the skills needed for incorporating hypnotherapy into their current practice or eventually becoming a practicing Counselling Hypnotherapist".

-Each month prior to our class Diane sends an e-mail to students for input on the upcoming class.
-During the class, it is very important to her that each student is getting their needs met She regularly checks in with each student.
+Each month prior to our class Diane posts to our private Facebook Group students asking for input on the upcoming class.
+During the class, it is very important to her that each student is getting their needs met.
+She regularly checks in with each student.

 She looks forward to working with you in class to develop and grow in this new and exciting way of helping our clients and ourselves truly live our unlimited potential, facilitate change and understand self in deeper ways.